All Episodes

 Let me ask you a question out there, Kristen.

-We know the media is getting beat up everywhere around the world it goes.
+We know the media is getting beat up everywhere around the world, it goes.

 Some ABC guy just got roughed up in Bahrain.

-Um, yeah, well, most I mean, that's I'm getting emails from teachers and professors and TAs all the time about going to this and um just everything is being covered.
+Yeah, well, most, I mean, that's, I'm getting emails from teachers and professors and PAs all the time about going to this.

-This is the only thing being covered, all the newspapers and they live for this stuff.
+This is the only thing being covered.

-Well, we'll keep it sharp.
+Well, we'll keep a sharp eye.

-Uh do I feel responsible for any of this?
+Do I feel responsible for any of this?

 Why would I feel responsible for any of this?